 Let’s say your long-term relationship totally implodes.
 Browsing for a new apartment, or a therapist, you hear your dog bark in the other room and realise, with a start, that it isn’t actually your dog.
 Once you’re all moved out, the dog will be out of your life, too.

-Stewing in self-pity, you think, and subsequently become convinced, that this dog, who you’ve fed and bathed who knows how many times, and coined several adorable nicknames for, will forget you ever existed by the start of next autumn.
+Stewing in self-pity, you think, and subsequently become convinced, that this dog, who you’ve fed and bathed who knows how many times, and coined several adorable nicknames for, will forget you ever existed by the start of next summer.